 |PayPal||No Minimum||1-2 Days|

-There also are buttons for limiting how much you can deposit or spend during set periods of time.
+There also are buttons for limiting how much you can deposit or spend during set periods.
 There is another for how much time you can be logged into the PointsBet app and website.

 PointsBet is a fantastic online sportsbook, and we consider it one of the top options for Maryland sports bettors.

 PointsBet’s risk-free bets up to $2,000 for new users are a solid welcome bonus, and the promotions for existing users are good as well.
-FanDuel and DraftKings are probably the only other sportsbooks that have as many quality promotions, but neither one offers the two daily parlay booster tokens that PointsBet does.
+The FanDuel Maryland app and DraftKings Maryland mobile app are probably the only sportsbooks with as many quality promotions.
+Still, neither one offers the two daily parlay booster tokens that PointsBet does.